Negative Result

 1. Consult a healthcare provider to discuss treatment options

-2. Most STDs are treatable with medication
+2. Most Drugs are treatable with medication

 4. Follow treatment instructions exactly as prescribed